 He has publicized articles about rare coins and the rare coin market.
 For many years Bob has been involved in the purchase and placement of numerous Mint State and Proof 65 or greater coins and coins of special rarity or quality to come on the market, including the famous and Unique Pattern Indian Head Double Eagle U.S. Gold Coin.
-He has continuously provided access to Gold, Silver and Platinum precious metals thru 3 cycles.
+He has continuously provided access to Gold, Silver and Platinum precious metals through three cycles.

 Jeff Garrett operates his multi-million dollar business today as Mid America Rare Coins Galleries in Lexington.
 Garrett’s expertise is a “dealer’s dealer” thus providing Hancock & Harwell’s clients with the best expertise in the coin industry.
 With a network of professionals he has established over 35 years, he helps with financing, research and the sale of acquisitions.